 Doing what I do, I’ve read a bit of Bruce Perry, Margot Sunderland etc and know a fair bit about how brains get knobbled by repeated early trauma but that as parents of teenagers we get a second go at rewiring things.
-I love this book on teenage parenting in young people who have an established ego, stable enough early start, it’s called “Blame My Brain” and is available on Amazon– mine is on my Kindle.
+I love this book on teenage parenting in young people who have an established ego, stable enough early start, it’s called “Blame My Brain".
 This reading and experiences over the years have cherry picked from the great published gurus of Planet Adoption.

 In real life, my 19 year old has been living in the lounge and instead of walking the 8 feet to the kitchen bin, has stuffed all his rubbish and food waste in a heap behind the sofa.
 He has yelled grumpily about having to move at all to put it away and argued that it is in fact an art installation and will make him millions of pounds cash.
 He gets up and stands glowering at you and clenches his fist.

 This is normal teenage lazy slobbish behaviour I hear you thinking at the screen, well, yes it would be but with all things adoption it is the intensity, frequency and reasons attached that are just really different.
 Stand back with me and look at the options.

 Mutter that he’s a lazy slob and tell him to put his stuff in the bin without the smart comments.

 Normal Range Teen- Mutter that its unfair, stomp about and harrumph then do the bin things.
 Maybe Tweet your mates that your parents don’t understand your angst and art.